Internship Education Specialist Credential: Early Childhood Special Education with EL Authorization

 - Verification of a negative tuberculin examination within the last four years;

 - Academic achievement, verified through official transcripts from ALL institutions of higher education attended.
-Applicants must possess a minimum undergraduate grade point average of at least 2.67 in all baccalaureate and postbaccalaureate course work or at least 2.75 in the last 90 quarter units attempted;
+Applicants must possess a minimum undergraduate grade point average of at least 2.67 in all baccalaureate and postbaccalaureate course work or at least 2.75 in the last 60 semester or 90 quarter units attempted;

 - Documentation of 45 hours of experience in programs designed to provide educational services to children and/or families from birth to pre-K;